ClementNerma/NightOS/docs/technical/processes.md

 # Processes

+**WARNING: This document is far from being complete and may lack a good description of what processes are, and/or the features they offer.**

 NightOS _processes_ are implemented a bit like Linux' ones, with additional features.
 There are several types of processes: